nodejsafrica/workshoppers/4. working with construct/README.md

 ## Challenge
-The code in the script.js file won't working because they are missing html markups in index.html file.
+The code in the script.js file won't work because they are missing html markups in index.html file.
 - Use your html skills to find the missing tag elements
 - Assign the suppose attribute to the tags
 - Test code by running the index.html file